Inspiring You to Develop Opportunities Through

 Workplace Learning & Leadership, a staff training guide co-written with Lori Reed for ALA Editions to highlight examples of trainers as successful leaders within their organizations (April 2011); online excerpts available

 New nonfiction and fiction book proposals under development;

-Latest Free Learning Resources for You
+Selected Free Learning Resources for You

 "Community and Collaboration in an Onsite-Online World: An Annotated Bibliography"

 A visual bibliography with annotations to resources for anyone who is currently involved in or wants to be involved in building communities and fostering successful collaborations: communities of learning, communities of practice, online communities, and a variety of others

 Updated March 19, 2013

 “The core transaction of any consultant contract

 from the consultant to the client.”